2026: Saturday MAY 30

 What is "good music makes good neighbors"?

 After a 2 year hiatus . . .
 Good Music is BACK!
-GMMGN is an annual celebration of music in Montague Center.
+GMMGN is an annual-ish celebration of music in Montague Center.
 It has been variously described as a “musical house tour” and “reverse caroling.”
-It is Franklin County’s answer to Boston’s Porchfest.
-This is our 6th year.
+Sort of but not exactly a porchfest in the style of the OG Boston Porchfest.
+This is our 9th (!) festival.

 Our “mission” is to introduce Montagueans (and others!) to the hidden musical talents that live next door and down the road.
 It’s also a chance to visit with neighbors and to formulate lofty artistic and community-oriented projects for the year.